Back to all articles

 • Custom analytics

 Exception: Some argue anonymized analytics with proper safeguards might not require consent, but this is risky.
 Best practice: Always get consent for analytics.
+See Google's guidance on consent mode.

+Yes.
 These are used for targeting and retargeting and always require consent:

 Examples: